Xuanwu Gate Incident: Aftermath

 Emperor Gaozu was sailing on a lake inside the Palace City during the time of the coup according to the Jiu Tangshu and Zizhi Tongjian.
-The emperor was alarmed by the impending crisis and therefore withdrew himself from the situation.
-He also suggests that the emperor surrounded himself with senior officials who were friendly to Li Shimin, because the emperor possibly realized that Li Shimin was the cause of the unfolding events and had better military connections that provided the advantage.
+It is suggested that the emperor was alarmed by the impending crisis and therefore withdrew himself from the situation.
+The emperor also surrounded himself with senior officials who were friendly to Li Shimin, because the emperor possibly realized that Li Shimin was the cause of the unfolding events and had better military connections that provided the advantage.
 The officials with the emperor were Pei Ji, Xiao Yu, Chen Shuda, Feng Lun, Yan Shigu, Dou Dan, and Yuwen Shiji.

 During the ongoing battle, according to the Jiu Tangshu and Zizhi Tongjian, Li Shimin sent Yuchi Jingde fully armed into the Palace City to announce the news of the situation to Emperor Gaozu.
 Emperor Gaozu asked who was disturbing the peace and why he came, whereupon Yuchi Jingde replied that the Prince of Qin had taken arms to execute the heir apparent and the Prince of Qi who were disturbing the peace and, apprehensive that his majesty would be alarmed, sent him to stand guard.
 The sources agree that Emperor Gaozu was satisfied by Yuchi Jingde's answer.
 The Zizhi Tongjian adds that Emperor Gaozu asked his officials what ought to be done as he had not anticipated the events.
 As described in the text, two of them completely exonerated Li Shimin and spoke highly meritoriously of him, said that the killings of the two princely brothers served as a punishment, and recommended Emperor Gaozu to appoint him as the heir apparent.

 Even though Li Shimin came out victorious, he still needed a positive appraisal for his conduct from the emperor to prevent further internal conflict.
 At Yuchi Jingde's advice, Emperor Gaozu issued an imperial edict ordering the remaining forces to stop their resistance and submit to Li Shimin.
 In the end, Li Shimin had taken full control over the Tang government.
 Within three days, Emperor Gaozu named Li Shimin as the heir apparent.
 On the 9th day of the 8th month, he abdicated in favor for Li Shimin.
 He became a Taishang Huang, which is a retired emperor, and only sometimes appeared in public to attend ceremonial functions at court.